allstarschh/allstarschh.github.io/_posts/2022-11-01-import-maps.md

 ```

 ### Resolution precedence
-When the Javascript engine is trying to resolve the module specifier, it will
+When the browser is trying to resolve the module specifier, it will
 find out the most specific *Module Specifier Map* to use, depending on the URL
 of the referrer.